solid/specification/README.md

 Feel free to join the [Solid specification chat](https://matrix.to/#/#solid_specification:gitter.im).

 Meetings are held on Wednesdays at 14:00 UTC via [this link](https://meet.jit.si/solid-cg).
-The meetings are transcribed and [published](https://github.com/solid/specification/tree/main/meetings/).
-You can also find the event in the [W3C calendar](https://www.w3.org/events/meetings/0caa6ba5-5523-4e16-b514-aeec098e4d72).
+The meeting notes (sometimes rough summaries, sometimes detailed minutes, sometimes transcription) are [published](https://github.com/solid/specification/tree/main/meetings/).
+You can also find the event as well as information on Special Topic Meetings in the [W3C calendar](https://www.w3.org/events/meetings/0caa6ba5-5523-4e16-b514-aeec098e4d72).

 ## Contributing